 Spanish in the elementary grades is done as a hands-on approach.
 Later on, students will continue to develop vocabulary and pronunciation skills and an understanding of the target cultures through hands-on and culturally stimulating ways.
 By fourth grade, reading, writing, listening, and speaking skills continue to be developed introducing grammatical and linguistic features.

 In upper elementary and middle school, students further develop vocabulary and pronunciation skills as they continue to learn and be exposed to language through listening and reading authentic, real life, everyday content in the target language.
 Through our culture rich content, students make linguistic connections among words and sentence structures.
 As they learn more about the 21 Spanish-speaking countries, its regions, people, and customs.

 Students also read a variety of chapter books to strengthen the grammatical language connections.
 Output practice is much further developed through writing and speaking activities where students are able to show language comprehension and showcase their knowledge.

-An 8th grade section of Spanish II is offered for Honors students.
-This class continues to strengthen vocabulary, grammar, reading, writing, and listening skills in Spanish through the reading of short chapter books.
-There is a heavier emphasis on grammar and writing in this course.
+Although students are prepared to take Spanish II in high school after completing middle school, our honors students take Spanish II in eighth grade.
+This class continues to strengthen vocabulary, grammar, reading, writing, and listening skills by learning the use of more verb tenses and linguistic structures.
 Students who complete this course are well prepared for Spanish III in high school.